ricokahler/hacker-ui/README.md

 ---

 This 👇 is what's currently planned.
-This is mostly a scratch pad of idea and will probably change.
+This is mostly a scratch pad of ideas and will probably change.

 ## Colors